-We announced on December 6, 2021, based on consultations with Ora, that we are planning to commence the first human study with OK-101 in the fourth quarter of 2022, and because the drug is designed to be administered topically, we anticipate skipping standard Phase 1 studies typically expected with orally delivered drug candidates in non-life-threatening conditions.
+We announced on December 6, 2021, based on consultations with Ora, that we are planning to commence the first human study with OK-101 in the fourth quarter of 2022, and because the drug is designed to be administered topically, we plan to skip the standard Phase 1 studies typically expected with orally delivered or injectable drug candidates in non-life-threatening conditions.
 This first trial is planned to be a Phase 2 efficacy clinical trial in DED patients and is anticipated to be conducted in approximately 200 to 250 DED patients.
 The study is being designed in conjunction with, and will be managed and monitored by Ora, well known for its leadership of ophthalmic clinical trial activities.
 The Phase 2 trial is expected to be completed in 6-8 months from enrollment of the first patient.

 On February 15, 2022, we announced the successful completion of the pre-IND meeting facilitated by Ora with the FDA regarding development plans for OK-101 to treat DED.
-Both nonclinical and clinical development milestones were covered in the pre-IND meeting, with the FDA also providing guidance on the proposed phase 2 trial in DED patients.
-FDA concurred with our decision to designate co-primary efficacy endpoints covering both a sign and a symptom of DED in the clinical protocol of the trial.
+Both nonclinical and clinical development milestones were covered in the pre-IND meeting, with the FDA agreeing that our first human trial would be a Phase 2 safety and efficacy trial in DED patients.
+The FDA also provided guidance on the planned protocol for this trial in DED patients, concurring with our decision to designate co-primary efficacy endpoints covering both a sign and a symptom of DED in the clinical protocol of the trial.
 The decision to designate efficacy endpoints as primary endpoints in this trial is highly significant as should this trial meet its prespecified primary endpoints, this result could accelerate the timeline to a new drug application, or NDA, filing with the FDA.
 We are presently on track with our pre-IND work on OK-101 and are planning to file the IND to treat DED in the third or fourth quarter of 2022, followed by the planned commencement of a Phase 2 trial in DED patients in the fourth quarter of 2022.